 Configuring Gmail Archiving

 You can archive emails and attachments in Gmail.
-To include archived Gmail content in your
+To make archived Gmail content available, configure an Email Archiving job.

 To perform searches on archived Gmail content, configure and run an Email Indexing job first—see Configuring Gmail Indexing.
 An Index Job is not required if you only want to archive Gmail data for compliance reasons, and do not intend to search the data.

-It is not necessary to create a policy in NetGovern to guide this job.
+It is not necessary to create a policy to guide this job.

 Select Archiving > Agents > Email Archiving.

 - At the bottom-left of the License tab, click Create.

 - Select Gmail from the Source Type drop-down menu.

 - Give the job a meaningful name and click Create.